kaangiray26/hashdiff/README.md

 # hashdiff
-Compare multiple folders and try to analyze common files
+Compare multiple folders and to find common and distinct files